Jacksfilms: Personal life

 Douglass currently resides in Los Angeles, California.
-In 2018, Douglass married his long-time partner Erin.
+On April 21, 2018, Douglass married his long-time partner Erin Breslin.
 They have three American Eskimo dogs which are named after ice cream snacks: Klondike, Sundae, and Chipwich.
-In 2021, Douglass and Erin created a joint podcast series, Erin is the Funny One, where they discuss various topics including pop culture, tech, and celebrity news.
+In 2021, Douglass and Breslin created a joint podcast series, Erin is the Funny One, where they discuss various topics including pop culture, tech, and celebrity news.

 In 2019, Douglass described himself as agnostic, citing Angels & Demons by Dan Brown as the influence that made him question his Christian faith when he was in high school.
+He stated in 2026 that he was "not a religious person" and confirmed that the book "turned [him] agnostic, if not outright atheist — probably more agnostic."